Thomas Luckmann: Works

-Luckmann worked as a chauffeur and his, Benita, worked as a typist when they first moved to New York.
-During this time he continued studying sociology and philosophy at the New School for Research.
+Luckmann worked as a chauffeur and his wife, Benita, worked as a typist when they first moved to New York.
+During this time, he continued studying sociology and philosophy at the New School for Research.
 It was there where he first met some of the great influences of his life, including Peter L. Berger.

+Concepts

 Philosophy and Social Thought

-Luckmann was a follower of the phenomenologically oriented school of sociology, established by the Austrian-American scholar Alfred Schütz.
+Luckmann was a follower of the phenomenologically oriented school of sociology, established by the Austrian American scholar Alfred Schütz.
 He contributed to the foundation of phenomenological sociology, the sociology of religion in modern societies, and the sociology of knowledge and communication.
 The interdisciplinary nature of his work remains relevant in sociology and other disciplines today.

 Social Constructionism

-In several of his works, he developed the theory of social constructionism, which argues that all knowledge, including the most basic common sense knowledge of everyday reality, is derived from and maintained by social interactions.
-Together with Peter L. Berger, he wrote the book The Social Construction of Reality in 1966.
-The book was an important part of the move in sociology, and particularly the sociology of religion, away from the view of religion and religious values as central to the social order, arguing that social order is socially constructed by individuals and/or groups of individuals.
+Social Constructionism focuses on the study of the process of social construction.
+It could be described as an "approach" that is neither a theory of religion or any other social phenomenon.
+In several of his works, he developed the theory of social constructionism, which argues that all knowledge, including the most basic common-sense knowledge of everyday reality, which included gender, ethnicity, nations, and religion.
+It's derived from and maintained by social interactions especially through language.
+Together with Peter L. Berger, he wrote the book The Social Construction of Reality, and it was published by 1966.
+The book was an important part of the move in sociology as it established "social construction" as part of sociological vocabulary.
+It was also particularly with the sociology of religion, away from the view of religion and religious values as central to the social order, arguing that social order is socially constructed by individuals and/or groups of individuals.
 Since publication, the book has been translated into thirteen different languages and serves as a cornerstone in sociological literature.
 Berger wrote on their experience writing the book saying "someone asked, Why did not The Social Construction of Reality immediately have a huge effect?
 The effect came much later, and my answer was that you cannot play chamber music at a rock concert.
 And compared to what was going on all around us in the social sciences, we were doing chamber music."